Williandiasd/Williandiasd/README.md

 # 👋 Hi, my name willian
-I am a systems development student and I enjoy programming, creating websites and games.
+I am a systems development student and I enjoy programming, creating websites and app.
 I am seeking knowledge in the IT field and want to develop my own websites for student residences here on GitHub.

 ## 🚀 About Me
 - 💻 Studying Systems Development